w3c/rdf-star-wg/docs/text-direction.md

 # Potential solutions

-Generally, the `i18n` namespace solution seems to have had the most uptake.
+Of the first two approachs, which are valid in RDF 1.1, the `i18n` namespace solution seems to have had the most uptake.

 ## The `i18n` namespace